FNebEx/starter-redux-assessment/README.md

-# Starter redux assessment: Doggiegram
+# Starter redux assessment: Doggiegram and stuff.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).